Rappaport Connects Gateway |

 Jonathan Rapaport has served on the Board since December 2007.
 He graduated Vassar College in 1993, where he majored in Russian Studies and Education.
 After college, Jonathan lived in Russia, Texas and Manhattan before resettling in the Boston suburbs.

 Jonathan has worked on various entrepreneurial endeavors.
-He is currently the president of Thanks For Everything, an e-commerce concern specializing in custom thank you notes.
+He is currently the president of Thanks For Everything, an e-commerce platform specializing in custom thank you notes.
 In his spare time he enjoys rock climbing and blogging.

 James Rappaport